 This Holland America cruise aboard the ms Zaandam departed from Buenos Aires, Argentina, on March 8, 2020 and was to sail around Cape Horn and up the west coast of South America, through the Panama Canal and the Caribbean Sea to Fort Lauderdale, Florida, USA over 31 days.
-We flew from Victoria, Canada to Buenos Aires, where we stayed overnight on board the ship before we departed on the cruise.
+We flew from Victoria, Canada to Buenos Aires, where we stayed overnight on board the ship before departing on the cruise.
 This gave us a day to rest and briefly experience Buenos Aires before the cruise started.

-This cruise promised myself and my travel companion lots of unique and once-in-a-lifetime experiences.
+This cruise itinerary promised myself and my travel companion lots of unique and once-in-a-lifetime experiences.
 Unfortunately, world events overtook this dream cruise in the form of the coronavirus (COVID-19), which was declared a pandemic by the World Health Organization on March 11th.
 To their credit, Holland America did their best to continue to operate the cruise, but on March 14th they decided to pause all their operations worldwide.

 Holland America attempted to disembark passengers in Punta Arenas, but Chile changed their mind about allowing the ship to dock, so we ended up on a 3-week voyage with no ports-of-call.
-As it turned out, the ship closely following our original planned route through the Panama Canal, and we eventually disembarked in Fort Lauderdale on April 3rd.
+As it turned out, the ship closely followed our original planned route through the Panama Canal, and we eventually disembarked in Fort Lauderdale on April 3rd.
 We were confined to our cabin under quarantine from March 22nd until we disembarked, so that part of the cruise was not a lot of fun.

-Despite all this drama, we enjoyed the first part of the cruise, and this travelogue will showcase our carefree days aboard the ms Zaandam in the southern latitudes of South America, as well as document our run to Fort Lauderdale while confined to our cabin.
+Despite all this drama, we enjoyed the first part of the cruise, and this travelogue will showcase our carefree days aboard the ms Zaandam in the southern latitudes of South America, as well as documenting our run to Fort Lauderdale while confined to our cabin.

-If you just want to see photo albums, the 2020 South America cruise collection of photos covers everything we encountered during this voyage both onboard, ashore, as well as getting there and returning home.
+If you just want to see photo albums, the 2020 South America cruise collection of photos covers everything we experienced during this voyage both onboard, ashore, as well as getting there and returning home.

 Unless the details of being quarantined aboard a ship and the machinations of bureaucracy coping with a pandemic are of interest, I would suggest the last travelogue entry to be read would be for Valparaiso, Chile.